Andrus Ansip: Vice President of the European Commission

 In the 2014 European elections, Ansip was elected as an MEP received the largest number of preferential votes in Estonia.
 Shortly after, Prime Minister Taavi Rõivas nominated him as the country's next European Commissioner.

 On 10 September 2014 President-Elect Juncker of the European Commission announced that he proposed Andrus Ansip as Vice-President of the European Commission and the European Commissioner for the Digital Single Market.
 He was formally appointed by the European Council as vice president with the consent of the European Parliament.

-Member of the European Parliament, 2019-present
+Member of the European Parliament, 2019-2024

 Ansip was re-elected in 2019.
 Shortly after, he handed in his resignation from the European Commission to take up the European Parliament seat he won.
 In Parliament, he has since been serving on the Committee on the Internal Market and Consumer Protection.
 In 2020, he also joined the Committee on Petitions and the Special Committee on Artificial Intelligence in a Digital Age.

 In addition to his committee assignments, Ansip is part of the Parliament's delegation for relations with the Pan-African Parliament.
 He is also a member of the European Internet Forum, the European Parliament Intergroup on Artificial Intelligence and Digital and the European Parliament Intergroup on Seas, Rivers, Islands and Coastal Areas.

+In March 2024, Ansip announced that he would not stand in the 2024 European Parliament election.